ISSN: 0041-4255

 Correction, Retraction, Expression of Concern

 If there are minor errors in a published article that do not influence the findings, interpretations, or conclusions, the editors may think about releasing a correction.
 If the findings and conclusions are invalidated by significant errors or omissions, the editors should think about retracting the work.
 Editors should think about issuing a statement of concern if there is a chance that the authors have engaged in unethical behavior in their research or publications, if there is proof that the conclusions are unreliable and the authors' institutions have not conducted an investigation, or if the investigation's potential outcome seems unfair or inconclusive.
-Guidelines for correction, retraction, or expression of concern are in accordance with COPE and ICJME.
+Guidelines for correction, retraction, or expression of concern are in accordance with COPE.

 Publication of Studies Based on Surveys and Interviews